 Once corn is tender, dump it in the bowl and stir.

 Oh, my word.
 It is creamy and packed with flavor!

 While I’m talking about Plated, I wanted to give an updated review now that we’ve been getting meals for a few weeks.

-We have a seven year old son with Type 1 Diabetes.
+We have a seven-year-old son with Type 1 Diabetes.
 He is insulin dependent and cannot be left with someone who doesn’t know how to administer insulin and count his carbs.
-This means that it’s rare for Jeff and I to have a date night.
+This means that it’s rare for me and Jeff to have a date night.
 We haven’t been able to leave him with a babysitter since his diagnosis almost two years ago.
 My parents are the only reason we’re able to take trips or have a night out now and then, but we don’t want to abuse that.

 And all of the food has been restaurant caliber.

 I follow the instructions exactly and have learned so many “secret” cooking techniques and ingredients that take each dish to the next level and I have carried over into the rest of our meals.
 I’ve also tried a lot of spice/flavor combinations that I never had before, so I’m learning more things I like.
 (Where has Boston bib lettuce been my whole life?!)

 I’ve also been pretty impressed with myself!
 I was sort of dreading cooking skirt steak, because I’ve always heard that it’s a tough cut of meat and, if you don’t get it right, it’ll be like shoe leather.
 I set my timer and followed their instructions exactly and it turned out great.
 And now I know how to cook skirt steak.

 Here are a couple of upcoming Plated dishes I’ve ordered that I’m really looking forward to…

 - Foodies who want to try new techniques, dishes and flavor profiles